CDaxi/esphome-projects/airfreshener/README.md

 ## Needed tools

-* Screwdriver with rectangular bit 2.2 mm
+* Screwdriver with triangular bit 2.2 mm
 * Soldering iron
 * Wires (preferred in different colors) (e.g. [10-pack of wires](https://amzn.to/3QxKqKK))
 * Drill bit which matches the diameter of the USB cable